Window Terminology Guide for Homeowners

 Pole Crank An aluminum extension pole used to open or close roof windows or awnings which would be inaccessible because of their height.

-PolygonA high level term used to describe triangles, trapezoids, pentagons, hexagons and octagons.
+Polygon A high level term used to describe triangles, trapezoids, pentagons, hexagons, and octagons in window shapes.

-Prime The first coat of paint in an application that consists of two or more coats; also refers to the paint used for such an initial coat – primer.
+Prime The first coat of paint in an application that consists of two or more coats.
+Also refers to the paint used for such an initial coat (primer).

 R-Value The resistance a material has to heat flow.
 Higher numbers indicate greater insulating capabilities.
+R-value is the inverse of U-factor.

 Rabbet A groove along or near the edge of a piece of wood.